 For policies to be coherent, the policy objectives should be aligned or complementary and not contradict or impede each other.
 In this framework, policy objectives are defined as the outcomes the policy sets out to achieve, as specified in the articles of the policy document.
 Policy objectives may be referred to in policy documents as goals, objectives, targets, commitments, or in other ways.
 They can be overarching/general/not quantified goals and/or specific quantified targets.
+When assessing policy objectives in the context of the CrossGov project, mainstreaming is also important.
+Mainstreaming is understood as the integration of key policy and societal goals and considerations across policies from different sectors.
+In CrossGov, the focus is primarily on mainstreaming of the EGD marine relevant objectives for biodiversity, climate change and pollution.
+If such objectives have been mainstreamed into policies, it may support coherence in objectives between several instruments and enable better alignment towards the EGD (see also Deliverable 2.1).
+However, the instrumentation in the policies also need to be taken into account.
+Even though broad environmental objectives can be found, the instrumentation affects to what a policy will contribute.

-Policy objectives in this framework: the outcomes the policy sets out to achieve, as specified in the articles of the policy document, e.g. goals, objectives, targets, commitments.
+Policy objectives in this framework: The outcomes or the results that the policy sets out to achieve.
+This includes the outcomes specified in the articles of the policy document as well as broader objectives referred to in the preamble.